HbA1c Test Chart (Hemoglobin A1c): Check HbA1c Normal Range, Levels, Meaning & Full Form

 No Need for Preparations

-For the HbA1c testing, there is no need for preparations in advance.
+For the HbA1c testing, there is no need for preparation in advance.
 A person can do this test at any time of the day.
-But, the other diabetes tests need fasting.
+However, the other diabetes tests require fasting.
 For this test, a person has to fast for at least 5-6 hours.
 After the fasting test, there is another following-meal blood test.
 This helps in giving the levels of your blood sugar post-meal.

 No Special Diet to Follow